-Within 15 days of buying a vehicle, you must title it in your name at a Secretary of State branch office.
+Within 15 days of buying a vehicle, you must title it in your name at a Secretary of State office.
 Failure to transfer the title within that time will result in a $15 late fee.
-At the time of titling, a $15 title transfer fee will be collected as well as 6% use tax.
-Sales to father, mother, son, daughter, brother, sister, husband, wife, grandparents, grandchildren, stepfather, stepmother, stepchild, stepsister, stepbrother, legal ward, or legal guardian of the previous owner are tax-exempt.
+At the time of titling, a $15 title transfer fee will be collected.
+If a lien is added, the fee is $16.
+A six-percent use tax will also be collected.
+No use tax is collected when the title transfer is made to a father, mother, son, daughter, brother, sister, husband, wife grandparent, grandchild, stepfather, stepmother, stepchild, stepsister, stepbrother, father-in-law, mother-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandparent-in-law, legal ward or legal guardian of the previous owner.

 Obtaining an Instant Title

 Individuals who need to obtain a title may process an application at any Secretary of State branch office.
 Title applications require proof of vehicle ownership and proper identification.
-Individuals who have lost an existing Michigan title and need to obtain a replacement title immediately can take advantage of instant title service at several branch offices.
-Locate the nearest instant title office.
+Individuals who have lost an existing Michigan title and need to obtain a replacement title immediately can take advantage of instant title service at all Branch Offices.

-In addition to the $15 title fee, there is a $5 instant title fee for this service.
+In addition to the fees listed above, there is a $5 instant title fee for this service.
 The vehicle owner must appear in person for instant title service.
 The owner cannot appoint an agent for an instant title transaction.
 If there are two owners of a vehicle, both owners must appear in person for instant title service.